kubernetes/kubernetes/v1.0/docs/whatisk8s.md

 * **extensible**: modular, pluggable, hookable, composable
 * **self-healing**: auto-placement, auto-restart, auto-replication

+The Kubernetes project was started by Google in 2014.
 Kubernetes builds upon a [decade and a half of experience that Google has with running production workloads at scale](https://research.google.com/pubs/pub43438.html), combined with best-of-breed ideas and practices from the community.

 Ready to [Get Started](getting-started-guides/README.html)?